Robin L Dalske, PsyD

 My personal belief is that when situations in life are thrown at us we can ignore them or try to accept and work through them.
 Each thing we go through in life impacts who we are as a person.
 We can either let them make us bitter or make us better.
 My goal for clients is to help you on your journey by providing tools, education, and support so you can find positive solutions to your problems by creating a comfortable, non-judgmental environment by demonstrating unconditional positive regard.

-Kati a 2013 Lindenwood University-Belleville’s School of Counseling graduate, is currently working towards professional licensure, and is certified in Prepare/Enrich couple counseling.
+Kati is a 2013 Lindenwood University-Belleville’s School of Counseling graduate.
+She is currently working towards professional licensure, and is certified in Prepare/Enrich couple counseling.
 Kati’s experience in mental health ranges from acute, inpatient care, to intensive outpatient treatment.
 She has worked with LGBT, eating disorders, depression, anxiety, schizophrenia, bipolar, and other diagnoses.
 Kati’s past professional experience includes working for McCallum Place (Eating Disorder Treatment Center) and St Anthony’s Hyland Behavioral Health (both inpatient and intensive outpatient programs).